douglascvas/node-boot/README.md

 ## What is the ApplicationManager syntax?

+* `constructor(mainApplicationClass: Function, webManager?: WebManager, loggerFactory?: LoggerFactory, dependencyInjector?: DependencyInjector, moduleScannerService?: ModuleScannerService)`
+  * `mainApplicationClass: Function` - The main application class, that will be instantiated and managed by node-boot.
+  * `webManager?: WebManager` - Class that will be used for operations related to web management, as registration of REST APIs.
+Only required when using web related annotations, as @RequestMapping
+  * `loggerFactory?: LoggerFactory` - Optional factory responsible for creating the Logger, to be used for logging.
+  * `dependencyInjector?: DependencyInjector` - Optional injector, in case you want to give a personalized injector.
+If not given, the DefaultDependencyInjector will be used.
+  * `moduleScannerService?: ModuleScannerService`- Optional service that is responsible for scanning files (used in conjunction with @AutoScan).
+If not given, a DefaultModuleScanner will be used.

 * `registerService(classz: Function, name?: string)` - registers a class to be automatically instantiated
-  * `classz: any` - Class to be instantiated by springify.
+  * `classz: any` - Class to be instantiated by node-boot.
   * `name: string` - Optional name for the instance.
 If not given, it will be extracted from the class name.
 PaymentService class will be named *`paymentService`*, for instance.

 * `registerFactory(name: string|Function, factoryFn: Function, instance?: any)` - registers a function to be used a factory, so to be called to generate an instance for such name
   * `name: string|Function` - The name of the instance that will be produced.
 If it is a class, the name will be extracted from the class name.
 Example: *`database`*
   * `factoryFn: string` - The function that will be called to construct the instance.
 Example: *`MyShop.prototype.databaseFactory`*
   * `holder` - Optional parameter.
 This defines the instance from which the factory function will be called (consider it as the *`this`* from the function).
-It will be most probably a string, representing the name of the instance if you want springify to find/instantiate it automatically.
+It will be most probably a string, representing the name of the instance if you want node-boot to find/instantiate it automatically.
 Example: *`myShop`*.

-* `registerValue(name: string, value: any)` - registers a value so that springify can use it to inject in other instances.
+* `registerValue(name: string, value: any)` - registers a value so that node-boot can use it to inject in other instances.
   * `name: string` - Name for the value.
-Whenever springify finds a parameter with this name in the constructor of a class being instantiated, it will inject the value passed as second parameter to this function.
+Whenever node-boot finds a parameter with this name in the constructor of a class being instantiated, it will inject the value passed as second parameter to this function.
   * `value: any` - Value to be registered.